nxhack/openwrt-node-packages/README.md

 OpenWrt/LEDE Node.js Packages : for trunk / openwrt-18.06

-Note: The test target is only ar71xx.
-It will probably work with MT7688(mipsel) and Raspberry Pi(arm, aarch64).
+Note: Only arm, mips, mipsel and x86_64 are tested.

 ## License